 Clusters are collaboration platforms established where at least 3 local offices of EUNIC members operate together.
 Clusters can operate nationwide or city-wide.
 A EUNIC cluster represents the whole of EUNIC and not only those members present in a country/location.

-EUNIC clusters pool resources, exchange best practice and collaborate with local, national and international organisations to design and implement projects that build trust and understanding across cultures.
+EUNIC clusters pool resources, exchange best practice and collaborate with local, national and international organisations to build trust and understanding across cultures.
 Clusters are the backbone of the network and its delivery arm.

-The EU and its Neighbourhood: comprising the EU (including Norway as well as candidate and potential candidate countries), the EU Neighbourhood - EAST and the EU Neighbourhood – SOUTH.
+The EU and its Neighbourhood: comprising the EU (including Norway as well as candidate and potential candidate countries), the EU Neighbourhood - EAST, the EU Neighbourhood – SOUTH and the Balkans.

 EEAS Strategic countries: Composed of the 10 strategic partner countries of the EU as well as other middle-income countries with whom the EU has trade and investment interests.